 Did you know?

-- Technological advances mean that vets are able to do much more for your pet, using all the latest diagnostic tools and specialist referral centres—but this comes at a price.
+- Technological advances mean that vets are able to do so much more for your pet, using all the latest diagnostic tools and specialists referral centres – but this comes at a price

 - You are more likely to need to claim on your pet insurance than your motor or household insurance.

-There is a whole list of ways in which your pet can unexpectedly cost you money.
-Pet insurance can give you peace of mind when your pet is ill but had you thought of offering a reward if you lose your pet; paying boarding expenses if you are ill or having to pay compensation if your pet causes damage or injury?
+There is a whole list of ways your pet can unexpectedly cost you money.
+Pet insurance can give you peace of mind when your pet is ill or requires urgent/ emergency surgery.